featbit/featbit-java-sdk/README.md

 continue trying to connect in the background unless there has been an `java.net.ProtocolException` or you close the client(using `close()`).
 You can detect whether initialization has succeeded by calling `isInitialized()`.

-If `isInitialized()` returns `true`, you can use the client as normal.
-If it returns `false`, **_maybe SDK is not yet initialized or no feature flag has been set in your environment_**.

-`isInitialized()` is optional, but it is recommended that you use it to avoid to get default values when the SDK is not yet initialized.
+If `isInitialized()` returns True, it means SDK has succeeded at some point in connecting to feature flag center, otherwise client has not yet connected to feature flag center, or has permanently failed.
+In this state, feature flag evaluations will always return default values.

 ```java
 FBConfig config = new FBConfig.Builder()